 This is why men are advised not to ejaculate for 48 hours before a PSA test.
 It makes a false-positive result.
 The semen released causes PSA levels to rise temporarily.

 However, one study claims that high PSA levels resulting from recent sexual activity must be checked if the PSA value is borderline (baseline PSA).

 In this case, the effect of sexual activity on PSA levels may be clinically relevant, and PSA levels should be evaluated 24 hours after ejaculation.

 4) Urinary tract infection (UTI)

 Microbes that entered your urinary tract causes UTIs.
-In some cases, the invading bacteria travel up to the ureters, bladder, and the prostate gland.
+In some cases, the invading bacteria spread to the ureters, bladder, and prostate gland.

 In case high PSA levels are caused by UTIs, your doctor can quickly rule this out with a simple urine test.
 And unlike other cases, UTIs can be effectively treated with antibiotics.

 Also, if you’re diagnosed with a urinary tract infection, you have to wait until after the infection has cleared up before you have a PSA test.

 Does an elevated PSA level mean you have prostate cancer?